-7 Comparison with Previous Resolution Algorithms
+6 Comparison with Previous Resolution Algorithms

 Three algorithms for the resolution of adaptability constraints have been proposed.
 The first one [8] is based on the successive application of local simplification rules.
-This algorithm does not always succeed because some systems can only be simplified globally, that is, by resolving all of their constraints simultaneously.
-For example, the following system cannot be solved:
+This algorithm does not always succeed because some systems can only be simplified globally, that is, by resolving all of their constraints simultaneously (one such example is given in the long version of this article).